 How to Ask for a Raise

-Requesting a raise is stressful for everyone involved.
+When you ask for a raise you enter a stressful moment for everyone involved.
 You may believe you’ve earned an increase in salary, but can you convince your employer?
 Your employer may understand that the greatest assets to the company are its employees, but there are budgets to consider.

 Neither of you wants to offend or create dissent.
 And both of you may have concerns about your negotiation skills.